Is it Legal to Drive with a Cracked Windscreen in the UK?

-The problem with having a cracked or chipped windscreen is that, unless visibility is reduced considerably, the temptation may be to delay a repair or replacement until a later, more convenient date.
+The problem with having a cracked or chipped windscreen is that, unless visibility is reduced considerably, the temptation may be to delay a windscreen repair or windscreen replacement until a later, more convenient date.
 However, driving with a cracked windscreen may mean you are committing a motoring offence and, even if this isn’t the case, you could be placing yourself and your passengers in danger of being involved in a serious accident.

 Its name may suggest that the piece of glass that separates you from the outside is nothing more than a barrier against wind, rain and snow but in fact the windscreen also provides vital structural reinforcement to the vehicle’s body as a whole.

 Therefore a windscreen that is cracked may be illegal and could cause the entire windscreen to fail, leading to potentially disastrous consequences.

 A car will fail its MOT Test if there is a crack or chip that is directly in the front of the driver’s line of vision that exceeds 10mm in diameter.